 I am ashamed to admit this, but on our two hour drive to Craig Tara, I turned to my husband and whispered “if it’s awful, we can always just go home early”.
 I just didn’t know what to expect – caravan resorts at the British seaside sometimes have a bit of a run down, down-market reputation, and I’m embarrassed to admit that I was a little nervous that this reputation would be well-deserved.
 If you’d told me then that I would end up writing a rave Haven Craig Tara review, I’d be astonished.

 Upon arrival, we parked at reception, my husband took the kids for a wander whilst I queued at the check in desk.
-The queue was enormous, but actually it was probably less than half an hour before I made it to the front and got my keys.
+The queue was enormous, but actually it was probably only 20 minutes before I made it to the front and got my keys.
 The staff were upbeat and friendly which made what could be a painful experience as pleasant as possible.
 What awaited us at the caravan upon unlocking it was quite unexpected:

 Wow!
 It was immaculately clean and beautifully furnished – very grey which is exactly our taste.
 The living area and kitchen were remarkably spacious.
 I couldn’t believe that not only was there a shower room with a toilet in it, but also a separate WC too.
 I’ve lived in flats less well equipped than our caravan!
 The 3 bedrooms were small but perfectly adequate, each with plenty of space to hang enough clothes for a few days.
 The kitchen was well equipped, with a large fridge, freezer, microwave, oven with hob, kettle, toaster and all the utensils we needed.
 You need to bring your own towels, tea towels, washing up liquid and toiletries.
-We forgot to bring kitchen roll, washing up liquid and a dish sponge but all these were available at the Nisa shop onsite, which I was surprised to find was reasonably priced given that they have a captive audience.
+We forgot to bring kitchen roll, washing up liquid and a dish sponge but all these were available at the Nisa shop onsite, which I was surprised to find was reasonably priced.

 There are so many activities for kids, but most of them were for kids slightly older than ours, so we didn’t get involved – we look forward to signing up in the future.
 Instead, we spent our days at the beautiful beach and at the indoor swimming pool.
 I couldn’t believe how quiet the beach was – at several points over our trip we had the whole beach to ourselves.
 I would love in the future to stay in a caravan with a sea view, but even though we were in a far flung corner of the resort, the beach was still no more than a five minute walk away.